ramesh130/CarND-Vehicle-Detection/project_writeup.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters and after multiple trial and erro the following values were chosen for the HOG

+color_space = 'LUV' # Can be RGB, HSV, LUV, HLS, YUV, YCrCb orient = 8  # HOG orientations
+pix_per_cell = 12 # HOG pixels per cell
+cell_per_block = 2 # HOG cells per block
+hog_channel = "ALL"

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM (cell 14) using the spatial, histogram and HOG features.
+The extracted features were normalized fefore feeding them to the Linear SVM.
+Before training, I split the data into the train and test set.
+The test set is used to compute the accuracy of the Linear SVM.

 ###Sliding Window Search